History History

 1629

 René Descartes settles in Amsterdam.
-For several years he oscillated between different cities and regions of the Netherlands where he wrote and published various books, sometimes anonymously.
+For several years, he moved between different cities and regions of the Netherlands, where he wrote and published various works, sometimes anonymously.

 1672